PrivacyLion/relay-operator-app/README.md

 An open-source NOSTR relay and operator dashboard for privacy-preserving BTC paid data vending.

-- Turn any desktop into a NOSTR relay with 1-click.
+- Turn any computer into a NOSTR relay with 1-click.
 - Own and monetize your data—get paid in BTC.
 - Full privacy, permissioned payments, and no corporate middlemen.
 - Includes DVM support, Lightning integration, and relay moderation.